Overview

 Modules you will study

-You will study 8 modules across 2 years.
+You will study 8 modules over 2 years.

 Autumn